-STD TYPE: ARBITRARY IMPEDANCE defines the standard type to be a load, but with an arbitrary impedance (different from system Z0).
+STD TYPE: ARBITRARY IMPEDANCE

+defines the standard type to be a load, but with an

+arbitrary impedance (different from system Z0).

-STD TYPE: DELAY/THRU defines the standard type as a transmission line of specified length, for calibrating transmission are assigned a terminal impedance equal to the system characteristic impedance ZO, but delay and loss offsets may still be added.
+STD TYPE: DELAY/THRU

+defines the standard type as a transmission line of specified length, for calibrating transmission defines the standard type as a load (termination).
+Loads are assigned a terminal impedance equal to the system characteristic impedance ZO, but delay and loss offsets may still be added.
 If the load impedance is not ZO, use the arbitrary impedance standard definition.